 - Understanding New Technologies and Crime (The Cloud, Internet of Things)

-The Research Unit will act as a focal point, or hub, to bring together a range of interdisciplinary crime, technology and security projects currently being conducted within the Centre for Criminal Justice Studies in the School of Law.
+Currently being conducted within the Centre for Criminal Justice Studies in the School of Law, the projects explore a range of interdisciplinary crime, technology and security issues.
 The projects answer a range of contemporary research questions related to the impact of digital and networked technologies on serious and organised crime and policing.
-The Unit contributes to the School’s broader ‘Law and Emerging Technologies’ programme and the Centre’s ‘Security and Justice’ theme.
+They contribute to the School’s broader ‘Law and Emerging Technologies’ programme and the Centre’s ‘Security and Justice’ theme.

-From its infancy the Unit has been involved in interdisciplinary projects such as Consortia for Exploratory Research in Security (CEReS) and Combatting cRiminals In The CLoud (CRITiCaL).
-It has collaborated with higher education institutions (such as Cardiff, Birmingham City, City, Durham, Newcastle, Plymouth and Royal Holloway Universities), and has established links with various government agencies (a more detailed list of projects is to be found below).
+The projects such as Consortia for Exploratory Research in Security (CEReS) and Combatting cRiminals In The CLoud (CRITiCaL), are interdisciplinary and involve collaborations with higher education institutions (such as Cardiff, Birmingham City, City, Durham, Newcastle, Plymouth and Royal Holloway Universities), and links with various government agencies.